BY Vince Cooper

 Scoring for United in the Cup final

-To add some icing to the first season cake he finished his first year back by scoring the Rest of the World’s only goal in their 2-1 defeat by England in the match staged to celebrate the Football Association’s centenary and came off the pitch generally considered as the best player in a team that included Di Stefano, Puskás, Yashin, Masopust, Kopa and Eusébio.
+To add some icing to the first season cake he finished his first year back by scoring the Rest of the World’s only goal in their 2-1 defeat by England in the match staged to celebrate the Football Association’s centenary.
+He left the pitch that day generally considered as the best player in a team that included Di Stefano, Puskás, Yashin, Masopust, Kopa and Eusébio.

 With Eusebio